-As much as I love having pets, I'll freely admit that sometimes having them means having to make the best out of a less than ideal situation.
-Pets are fun, and family, and love...but they can also be frustrating.
-They are walks on the beach and always having someone to snuggle with, but are also expensive vet bills and waking up early when you'd much rather sleep in.
-And that's okay.
+As much as I love having dogs, I’ll freely admit that sometimes having them means having to make the best out of a less-than-ideal situation.
+Pets are fun, and family, and love…but they can also be frustrating.
+They are walks in the woods and always having someone to snuggle with, but are also expensive vet bills and waking up early when you’d much rather sleep in.

-Quite often I talk to pet owners who are having issues with their pets and seem to feel infinity guilty as they hint at the fact that their pet is frustrating them.
-As if they feel that if they admit that their pet is inconveniencing them in some way, it instantly makes them less of a pet owner.
-I've occasionally felt this way myself, especially since I'm a pet blogger.
-I try to set a good example for people who visit my blog, how would it look if I wrote about how frustrating my puppy is being or how I'm upset about spending money on an expensive vet bill?
+Quite often I talk to dog owners who are having issues with their pups and seem to feel infinitely guilty as they hint at the fact that their pet is frustrating them.
+As if they feel that if they admit that their dog is inconveniencing them in some way, it instantly makes them not as good of a pet owner.
+I’ve occasionally felt this way myself, especially since I’m a pet blogger.
+I try to set a good example for people who visit my blog.

-I'm the type of person who tries to turn my frustration into something positive.
-If something Fen is doing is particularly bothering me I figure out how I can use positive training methods to change his behavior.
-I make our training sessions as fun and stress free as I can, and use them as an opportunity to bond with him.
-If I'm upset about having to shell out a lot of money to the vet then I figure maybe it's time to readjust my budget, throw a bit more money into my pet savings fund each month so that the next time a big bill shows up I have money to cover it without having to dip into money I'm saving for something else.
+I’m the type of person who tries to turn my frustration into something positive.
+I make training sessions as fun and stress free as I can, and use them as opportunities to bond with my dogs.
+If I’m upset about having to shell out a lot of money to the vet then I figure maybe it’s time to readjust my budget, throw a bit more money into my pet savings fund each month so that the next time a big bill shows up it hurts just a little bit less.

-That's the (potential) good thing about frustration.
-If we're willing to admit to it, we can then work to change things.
+That’s the (potential) good thing about frustration.
+If we’re willing to admit to it, we can use it as a catalyst to initiate positive change.

 Not that this will work for all things, unfortunately.
 Pets are living, unpredictable, beings that sometimes seem to be experts at throwing wrenches into our plans.
 Luckily most pet owners figure that out pretty quickly and learn to roll with the punches.
-Our pets, like ourselves, aren't perfect even if we like to think that they are.
-Admitting this fact does not impact our ability to care for our pets.
-In some cases, being able to admit and come to terms with our pets, and our own, failings can lead to positive results.
-In the very least it gives us animal guardians something to commiserate about.
+Our pets, like ourselves, aren’t perfect even if we like to think that they are.
+Admitting this fact does not impact our ability to care for them.
+In some cases, being able to admit and come to terms with our dogs, and our own, challenges can lead to positive results.
+In the very least it gives us animal guardians something to commiserate about!

-My pets are perfectly imperfect, and as inconvenient as they can be sometimes, the roller coaster of pet ownership is a ride I very much enjoy.
-The things that make my pets difficult are also some of the things that make them who they are.
-If I wanted a totally predictable companion, one that gets up late every morning and behaves perfectly all the time, I would have gotten a robot.
-I don't want a robot.
-I want warm doggy snuggles, muddy paws and all.
+So is the life we share together.
+As inconvenient as my dogs can be sometimes, the roller coaster of pet ownership is a ride I very much enjoy.
+The things that make my dogs difficult are also some of the things that make them who they are.
+If I wanted a totally predictable companion, one that gets up late every morning, never gets sick, and behaves perfectly all the time, I would have gotten a robot dog.
+I don’t want a robot.
+I want warm doggy snuggles, early mornings, muddy paws and all.